 In this way, WiziShop makes ecommerce accessible to everyone, whatever the project and the product to be sold.

-How do you launch your new brand?
+How do you launch a new brand?
+12 steps

-Launching your own brand is an exciting and intensive challenge, requiring a large number of steps before your products and services are ready for the market.
+Building your own brand is an exciting and intensive challenge, requiring a large number of steps before your products and services are ready for the market.

 By being organized and methodical, and by not rushing into your projects, you can build your own entrepreneurial path.
-To help you do this, follow the steps below, so that you always stay on course, your objectives well aligned with your actions.
+To help you do this, follow the steps below, so that you always stay on course, your goals well aligned with your actions.

 1. Perform market research